lcreid/jade-site/README.md

 I made an `assets/css` folder and put the `application.scss` in it.
 It got built, but not included because it was built to the new location.
 Had to specify the `sass_dir` to be `assets/css` in `_config.yml` and put all the SASS files in `assets/css`.

+Once I had that figured out, I just removed the link to Bootstrap from the CDN, and added `@import "bootstrap";` to the end of `application.scss`.
+It took a few heartbeats to compile, but then everything was fine.

 [Get Bootstrap](https://github.com/twbs/bootstrap/archive/v4.1.3.zip).